shaunahan/Stock_Info_Easy/README.md

 The fetched data includes: <br>
 * _company name, open, high, low, close (closing price), adj close, volume, daily return, and PE ratios._ <br>
 <br>
-The stock information will be provided in dynamic formats with the use of __visualizations, a data table, a stock forecast and an audio file__
+The stock information will be provided in dynamic formats with the use of visualizations, a data table, a stock forecast and an audio file.

 ## Installation